What are the real benefits of training outdoors?

 Is it given by the municipalities?

-Cardio Plein Air is a private company that owns the unique trademark and is patented in outdoor training programs.
+Cardio Plein Air / Outdoor Fitness is a private company that owns the unique trademark and is patented in outdoor training programs.
 Cardio Plein Air works in collaboration with the municipalities.
 Moreover, you will frequently find Cardio Plein Air's identified coaches animating special events organized by the parks or cities: warm-ups during the Corvée du citoyen, Family Day, Citizenship Day, just to name a few.

 From what age can I start training with Cardio Plein Air?